Vanilla-OS/handbook/_posts/2023-01-07-install-steam.md

 apx --apt install mesa-utils mesa-utils-extra
 ```

-Now we can install Steam using the following command:
+- We can now install Steam using the following command:

 ```bash
 apx --apt install steam-launcher